 The Board has prepared this Report in accordance with the requirements of the Large and Medium-Sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013.
-An ordinary resolution for the approval of this report will be put to shareholders at the forthcoming AGM.
+An Ordinary Resolution for the approval of this report will be put to shareholders at the forthcoming AGM.

-The law requires the Company's Auditor, BDO LLP, to audit certain disclosures provided.
+The law requires the Company's Auditor, BDO LLP, to audit certain disclosures provided in this report.
 Where disclosures have been audited, they are indicated as such.
-The Auditor's opinion is included in their report on pages 37 to 43.
+The Auditor's opinion is included in their report on pages 41 to 47.

-The Committee is chaired by Mrs Powley and is comprised of all Directors and meets as required for the purpose of considering levels of remuneration paid to the Board and any change in the Directors' remuneration policy.
+The Committee is chaired by Barbara Powley and is comprised of all Directors.
+The Committee meets as required for the purpose of considering levels of remuneration paid to the Board and any change in the Directors' remuneration policy.